Marjan (singer)

-Shahla Safi Zamir (شهلا صافی ضمیر; born 14 July 1948 – 5 June 2020), better known by her stage name Marjan (مرجان), was an Iranian actress and singer.
+Shahla Safi Zamir (شهلا صافی ضمیر; born 14 July 1948 – 6 June 2020), better known by her stage name Marjan (مرجان), was an Iranian actress and singer.
 The Islamic Revolution of 1979 stopped her career and for 27 years she was unable to continue her career.

 Early life

 Shahla Safia Zamir was born in 1948 in Tehran.
 Her father, Ali Safi Zamir, was a local director in the Ministry of Transport, and her mother, Kobra Bahmani Tabari, was a primary school teacher.
 Marjan completed her primary education at Alvand High School.
 At the age of 12, she was a teenage reporter for "Etelaat Koodkan", a weekly published magazine for teenagers.
 At the same time she was a narrator for the magazine's weekly TV program.
 After graduating from high school, she married Mehdi Ali-Mohammadi, (a radio and dubbing narrator).
 This brought her a daughter, Poopak.

 Professional life

 Shahla Safia Zamir appeared in cinema at the age of 21, for the first time, in the film The World of Hope, directed by Ahmad Shirazi.
 At that time, another actress, Shahla Riahi, was known as Shahla, so she chose the stage name of Marjan for herself.
 Her marriage came to a divorce and later she married Fereydoun Jourak.
 Marjan started her career with cinema and took different roles in many movies.

 Her husband encouraged her to become a singer as he discovered that she had a soft and strong voice.
 The song "Kavir Del" which she adopted from a Turkish singer made her famous.
 She performed many other songs after that and participated in popular TV shows.
-She then quilted acting and continued with her career of being a singer.
+She then quit acting and continued with her career of being a singer.